-“Wait Until Your Father Get’s Home!”—Not in my House
+“Wait Until Your Father Gets Home!”
+These words have never been uttered in my house.

 I knew when we married that my spouse had more spontaneity than I do.
 I like to have a good time as much as the next person, but he definitely had more of that je ne sais quoi.
 He’s in the moment; I’m one arm in the moment, with the rest of me in other moments that require many lists.

 I should have foreseen how this difference would play itself out in our marriage and in our family, but it took a few years and the birth of a few kids for the die to cast.
-Finally, I saw it: I’m cereal, he’s pancakes.
+Finally, I saw it: I’m Cereal Mom, he’s Pancake Dad.

 There’s nothing wrong with cereal.
 It’s somewhat filling, basically tasty, and most importantly for a mom, bought and stored in bulk.
 I don’t even pretend to be Lucky Charms or Captain Crunch.
 I love and know Lucky and the Captain—they’re both friends of mine—but I’m no Lucky or Captain.
 I’m more like Special K, or, on a wild day, possibly as exciting as Honey Nut Cheerios.